9thCore/storybrew-custom-scripts/fake-hit-circle/README.md

 Param2 -> The higher bound of the CS. (cannot be higher than 10)

 3 -> Randomizes an offset for the Approach Circle from the circle.
+Param1 -> Horizontal distance, in pixels, from the note, in both directions.
+Param2 -> Vertical distance, in pixels, from the note, in both directions.